 Tim Saultz, National Geospatial Technical Operations Center (NGTOC) Rolla, MO

-The USGS Geospatial Liaison Network supports the development of National Geospatial Program (NGP) partnerships to acquire geospatial data.
+The The National Map partnership network supports the development of National Geospatial Program (NGP) partnerships to acquire geospatial data.
 USGS liaisons interact with over 200 geospatial councils and committees to advance spatial data development in their respective states.
 Liaisons can assist in coordinating the use of the GPSC contract among the geospatial communities they serve.
-You may contact the liaison serving your geographic area of interest.
+You may contact the The National Map Liaisons serving your Map of Partnership Contacts .
 (Download the free Adobe Reader.)
-To find out what is going on in your state, select USGS Geospatial Liaison Network and hover over "Find Your Liaison" to locate your state.
+To find out what is going on in your state, select The National Map partnership network and hover over "Find Your Liaison" to locate your state.
 Left-click to enter the USGS liaison's state page.Information

 Natural Science Information